 at the Institut d’Economia de Barcelona (Universitat de Barcelona)

-The UEA Summer School is designed for PhD students with an interest in urban economics including inter alia housing, real estate, transportation, local public good provision, the spatial distribution of activities, economic geography, and urban or regional policy.
+The UEA Summer School is designed for PhD students with an interest in urban economics, including housing, real estate, transportation, local public good provision, the spatial distribution of activities, economic geography, and urban or regional policy.
 The objective of the summer school is to offer an intensive training program for interested PhD students.
-The summer school will provide an opportunity for students to learn about the research frontier in urban economics, discuss their own research with leading researchers in the field in a relaxed and open atmosphere and meet some of the future stars in the field.
+The summer school will provide an opportunity for students to learn about the research frontier in urban economics, discuss their own research with leading researchers in the field in a relaxed and open atmosphere, and meet some of the future stars in the field.

-We invite applications from PhD students who are in their second year or beyond of their studies.
+We invite applications from PhD students in their second year or beyond.
 Places in the school are limited by space constraints.
+This is an in-person event.
 Participants are expected to attend all three days in full.

 We acknowledge the kind support of the Institut d’Economia de Barcelona.